rohany/rohany.github.io/src/content/blog/research-ideas.md

 As I mentioned in the previous section, I took a detour from working on Legate in 2024 after finishing Apophenia.
-One day, the NVIDIA Research Programming Systems Group was getting a talk from the [CUTLASS](https://github.com/NVIDIA/cutlass) team about the challenges of writing high-performance dense linear algera programs for the [Hopper GPU](https://www.nvidia.com/en-us/data-center/technologies/hopper-architecture/).
+One day, the NVIDIA Research Programming Systems Group was getting a talk from the [CUTLASS](https://github.com/NVIDIA/cutlass) team about the challenges of writing high-performance dense linear algebra programs for the [Hopper GPU](https://www.nvidia.com/en-us/data-center/technologies/hopper-architecture/).
 The talk focused on how the new matrix multiplication accelerators deployed within the GPU (Tensor Cores) were forcing programmers to write all sorts of gnarly concurrent and asynchronous code to achieve peak performance.